 The Foundation is interested in supporting workforce development efforts that expand training and skill development for low-income, underemployed and unemployed workers.
 Programs that support youth in job readiness and skills are of particular interest.
 Programs with strong ties to growing industries offering employment opportunities with career ladders and family sustaining-wages are preferred.

 Economic development grantmaking is directed towards projects that create new job opportunities.
 The Foundation wants to support efforts that attract, strengthen and retain businesses and residents in neighborhoods within the Greater Baltimore community.

-Neighborhood stabilization funding is focused on strengthening and sustaining safe, economically diverse, inclusive and connected communities, through urban planning, transportation and infrastructure improvements.
+Neighborhood stabilization funding is focused on strengthening and sustaining safe, economically diverse, inclusive and connected communities, through urban planning, transportation, green space and infrastructure improvements.
 The Foundations hopes to contribute to building community by creating or enhancing programs and spaces that support individuals, families and act as stabilizing forces in local neighborhoods.